gitqwerty777/Nonogram-Solver/README.md

 - line r+2 ~ r+c+1: column constraints with space seperated
 - if no constraint in a line, just put "0"

-There are some example test input files in `testdata/input[num]`
+There are some example test input files in `testdata/input*`

-tourment mode
+tourment mode: used for TCGA or TAAI nonogram input, multiple questions in one file
 - line 1: `$[problem index]` (index start from 1)
 - line 2 ~ boardSize+1: row constraints with `\t` seperated
 - line boardSize+2 ~ boardSize*2+1: column constraints with `\t` seperated